arcosuc3m/clang-contracts/README.md

 - Conditional expressions that are part of contract attributes may be assumed to be true, even if the build mode is off (as if `__builtin_assume()` was specified).
 - Static evaluation of contracts (if possible).

+# Authors
+This implementation of the P0542R5 TS was authored and maintained by Javier López-Gómez (jalopezg [at] inf.uc3m.es), with notable contributions from José Cabrero Holgueras (jcabrero [at] inf.uc3m.es).